sthinius87/HL-gaps-pub/docs/installation_dev.rst

 Build Documentation
 ...................

-This step requires a `sphinx` installation.
-If not available on the system, install the development environment which contains the necessary packages (`pip install -r requirements/dev.txt`). make sure to activate the environment.
+This step requires a `sphinx` installation, shipped with the installation described above.
+Make sure to activate the environment.
-Since we have a linux package, build it under linux.
-Build the documentation under Windos will fail due to the usage of links to tho notebooks.
+Since we have a Linux package, build it under Linux.
+Building the documentation under Windos will fail due to the usage of links to tho notebooks.

 .. code-block:: console